aisi25/Automated-DC-Blast-Gate/README.md

 I used Servo Shield powered by 8A separate power supply for the Servos, and I used CAT 5e cable to wire the push buttons and the Servos to the Arduino.

-In the beginning of using the system the servo shield MOSFET burnt out when I connect all the servos because is not designed for continuous power for more than 3 parallel servos, and the soulution was to bypass it. (attached)
+In the beginning of using the system the servo driver/shield MOSFET burnt out when I connect all the servos because is not designed for continuous power for more than 3 parallel servos, and the solution was to bypass it. (attached)

 And also there was an issue where the some servos will become warm because the power is constantly provided to them and the Arduino trying keep each gate at the exact set angle while that is difficult to be done in such application, and this has been fixed by adding a relay to disconnect the power to the Shield after executing the command.